 Hypothyroidism is generally treated with synthetic thyroid hormone — and soy has long been thought to interfere with the body's ability to absorb the medication.
 However, there's no evidence that people who have hypothyroidism should avoid soy completely.

 Generally, it's best to wait four hours after taking thyroid medication to consume any products that contain soy.
 The same guidelines apply to other products that may impair the body's ability to absorb thyroid medication, including concentrated iron and calcium supplements, and antacids that contain calcium or aluminum hydroxide.

-- Kliegman RM, et al. Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2011. http://www.clinicalkey.com.
-Accessed Aug.
-22, 2013.
+- Kliegman RM, et al. Hypothyroidism.
+In: Nelson Textbook of Pediatrics.
+21st ed.
+Elsevier; 2020. https://www.clinicalkey.com.
+Accessed Sept.
+23, 2019.

-- LaFranchi S. Treatment and prognosis of congenital hypothyroidism. http://www.uptodate.com/home.
-Accessed Aug.
-22, 2013.
+- LaFranchi S. Treatment and prognosis of congenital hypothyroidism. https://www.uptodate.com/contents/search.
+Accessed Sept.
+23, 2019.